Transfero

 7s Confirmation Window

 Client reviews the locked price and total BRL.
-They must confirm within 7 seconds or the quote expires automatically.
+They must confirm within the TTL window or the quote expires automatically.
 No charge on expiry.

 |